wuyichen24/system-design-knowledge/patterns/external_api_patterns/Backends_For_Frontends.md

 - Restricts the use of backends (BFFs) to one specific user interface or application.

 ### Implementation
-- BFFs should only contain client-specific logic and behavior.
-General business logic and other global features should be managed elsewhere in your application.
+- A single call in to a BFF results in multiple downstream calls to microservices.
 - Number of BFFs
    - Options
       - One BFF per type of client.
 For example, Android and iOS will have different BFFs.
       - One BFF per type of user interface.
 For example, Android and iOS will have the single mobile BFF.
    - Recommendation
       - BFFs should align around team boundaries.
 Team structure should drive how many BFFs you have.
+- BFFs should only contain client-specific logic and behavior.
+General business logic and other global features should be managed elsewhere in your application.

 ## Pros & Cons
 ### Pros